AnsgarLichter/MovieDatabase/README.md

 ## Technologies

 ### Angular
-This app uses Angular as a framework for web development.
+This app uses Angular version 14 as framework for web development.
+If you want to know how to build and run the app you can have a look at the [Angular CLI](https://angular.io/cli).

+### Angular Material
+The app is built with the UI components of [Angular Material](https://material.angular.io/).
+At the moment the built-in theme pink bluegrey is configured.

 ### Movie Database API
 This app uses the API of the [The Movie Database](https://www.themoviedb.org/?language=de).
 This API is the source for all movies, series and actors.